natanielmendes/food-order-react/README.md

 React Playground Project (for practicing the library)

-Ordering food functionalities in a React web app
+Ordering food features in a React webapp

 In order to run the project on your local environment, you should follow the instructions below: